Mambo-Token/Solidcoins/FRANC.md

 100g standard Toblerone cost 2.20 CHF back then.
 To make it more practical and similar to CHF, we decided to soft peg it on:
 0.4545 g Toblerone.
 2.20 x 0.4545 = 1.- CHF.
 That means, at the time of launch, it was exactly 1 $Franc = 1 CHF.
 ### Massive inflation although in Switzerland:
 In those 3 years Toblerone price went up 2x first to 2.70 and now 2.85.
 This was a huge leap from 2.20 to 2.70, caused by the covid scam coup d'Etat insane economical and physical self destruction of economy and civil life, with a lot of fiat money printing to finance their satanic globalist murder agenda.
+Example of CHF fiat money abuse: financing the protection of WEF criminals in Davos.
 This price increase of Toblerone is a good proof of how much real inflation felt in the last years.
 The New Version of $Franc Solidcoin on #Kaspa is no longer soft pegged on the Toblerone.
 But we will continue to track the price of it, to compare if our anual inflation protection sales price increase beats the chocolate price developement or not.
 Link to retail sales price of a well known discounter: